-Non-disclosure Agreement and General Terms of Use for Exams Developed for the American College of Sports Medicine Committee on Certification and Registry Boards

-This exam is American College of Sports Medicine confidential and is protected by trade secret law.
+Non-disclosure Agreement and General Terms of Use for Exams Developed for the American College of Sports Medicine Committee on Certification and Registry Boards confidential and is protected by trade secret law.
 It is made available to you, the examinee, solely for the purpose of becoming certified in the area referenced in the title of this exam.
 You are expressly prohibited from disclosing, publishing, reproducing, or transmitting this exam, in whole or in part, in any form or by any means, verbal or written, electronic or mechanical, for any purpose, without the prior express written permission of the American College of Sports Medicine.